openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 See [preprocessing API guide](../preprocessing_overview.md) for more details.

-The CPU plugin precision conversion operation implementation supports the following element types:
+The CPU plugin support for handling tensor precision conversion is limited to the following ov::element types:
 - bf16
 - f16
 - f32